RahulSara/CTRLCCTRLV-codered25/README.md

 ### *Functionalities*

-**Hazard Detection**: Uses YOLO v8 for real-time object detection to identify potential hazards in the user's environment, such as obstacles or traffic.
+**Hazard Detection**: Uses YOLO v8 for real-time object detection to identify potential hazards in the user's environment, such as obstacles or traffic .

 **Navigation**: Integrates Mapbox Navigation API to provide turn-by-turn directions and location-based information to help users navigate safely.